Drift · Coherence · Admissibility · External Correction

 The Throughline

-Most systems appear operationally coherent long after instability has already begun propagating internally.
+Most systems appear operationally coherent long after instability has begun propagating internally.

-The central question is no longer simply whether systems can act.
-It is whether they remain coherently admissible as state changes, and whether sufficiently stable external correction exists to detect drift before collapse becomes normalized internally.
+The central question is whether a system remains coherently admissible as state changes—and whether sufficiently stable external correction exists to detect drift before collapse becomes normalized internally.

 Ready to Move Beyond Reading?